angular/angular/aio/content/guide/ivy.md

 }
 ```

-## Switching back to the current compiler

-To stop using the Ivy compiler you need to undo the steps taken when [updating to use Ivy](#updating).
-- Set `enableIvy` to `false` in `tsconfig.app.json`, or remove it completely.
+To stop using the Ivy compiler, set `enableIvy` to `false` in `tsconfig.app.json`, or remove it completely.